 Manage Internet Explorer 9 using Group Policy and Policypak Video Transcript

 Hi, everybody.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure Internet Explorer 9 using Group Policy and PolicyPak.

 Let’s get started.
 I’m going to fire up Internet Explorer 9 and show you around some dangerous areas that any regular user can get to.
 Sure, I’ll “Use recommended security and compatibility settings.”
 Why not?
 How about this?
 “Would you like to make Internet Explorer your default browser?”
 That’s a little reminder pop-up if you have another browser that’s selected as your default.
 Well, maybe you want to make this your corporate standard, so it will be reminding you.

 Just to prove a point, I’m logged on as a guy called “eastsalesuser2.”
 He’s just a regular user.
 That’s the thing.
 Even a regular user can do a lot of unfortunate stuff to your Internet Explorer.
 For instance, if they go to the little gear here which is like Tools, “Internet Options” here, there are just a billion little ways that they can mess things up.

 This is maybe the biggest thing that they can mess up is their Internet Explorer options.
 So what we’re going to learn real quick is how to lock these things down so users can’t mess it up.
 All these zones settings and things like that, just tons of areas for them to mess up.
 Disabling “Enable Protected Mode” and all that stuff, just terrible.